Man charged with birthday woman's murder

 Concerned friends had raised the alarm when Ms Abbotts, who was in her 20s, could not be contacted.

-Zahid Naseem, 47, from Amersham in Buckinghamshire, is accused of killing her and is due to appear at Brighton Magistrates' Court, police said.
+A post-mortem examination found the preliminary cause of death was blunt force trauma to the head, a Sussex Police spokesman said.

-The preliminary cause of death from a post-mortem examination is blunt force trauma to the head, a Sussex Police spokesman said.
+Mr Naseem was remanded in custody to appear at Lewes Crown Court on Wednesday.